 The Company records revenue associated with product development projects that it enters into with certain customers.
 In general, these product development projects are complex, and the Company does not have certainty about its ability to achieve the project milestones.
 The achievement of a milestone is dependent on the Company's performance obligation and requires acceptance by the customer.
-The Company recognizes this revenue at a point in time based on when the performance obligation is met.
-The payment associated with achieving the performance obligation is generally commensurate with the Company's effort or the value of the deliverable and is nonrefundable.
+The Company recognizes this revenue at a point in time based on when the performance obligation is generally commensurate with the Company's effort or the value of the deliverable and is nonrefundable.
 The Company records the expenses related to these product development projects in research and development expense, in the periods such expenses were incurred.